Ace4896/advent-of-code/2025/README.md

 Part 1 was solvable with breadth-first search.
 Part 2 can technically be solved with the same approach, but it's too slow and eats up several gigabytes of memory.
 Out of curiosity, I tried solving each machine input in parallel (16 cores / 32 threads) and it went through my PC's 32 GB of RAM within seconds haha.

 I eventually solved part 2 using linear programming, though I passed it to the [`microlp`](https://crates.io/crates/microlp) crate for the actual solution.
 Apparently, I've never used linear programming before?
 Or at least I can't remember anything about it from university...

+### Day 11

+I initially solved part 1 with basic BFS, but as expected, it's too memory intensive for part 2.
+Then I adjusted the path counting algorithm so it works in a memoized manner, making it much more efficient to run.